KshitizBasnet2021/Carpet-Factory-Java-App/README.md

 Steps to start app:
 - enter login details:
-  admin admin (for admin)
+  username: admin - password: admin (for admin)
-  hello world (for customer)
-- Register new customer
+  username: hello - password: world (for customer) or Register new customer
-- then view the features
+Then view the features